r3dlight/keysas/keysas-firewall/README.md

 ## Security Policy configuration

-System security policy is configured from a TOML file at the base of the Daemon directory.
 The policy is configured with:

 - 'disable_unsigned_usb': if set to 'true' unsigned usb devices are allowed.
 No checks are performed on files on these devices.